 A person's primary residence is not an asset for medicaid.
 It will be subject to estate recovery, however, following the death of the person covered by Medicaid if they were cared for in a nursing home.
 You should consult an experienced elder law attorney to help you figure out how to best...Read more »

 He is in diapers, can't get to his food or take his meds on his own.
 Hospice caregivers come but he refuses any care from them.
 He has a brother who is 83 that checks on him and does those necessary thing for him but his health is also failing fast as he is a recent cancer survivor.
-My dad seems at...
+My dad...
 Read more »

 From what you have asked, the action you could entertain is hiring a local attorney to discuss whether your dad would be one who would qualify for a guardianship.
 If so you or another person, usually a family member could be appointed by the court to make decisions for your dad, should he be...Read more »